I went in search of my family roots in Slovenia and met a self-proclaimed knight who could be a distant cousin.

 The man in the fur hat expansively waved his hand at a hillside where the ruins of a 1,000-year-old castle could be seen, partially covered by tree branches.
-I came to this hidden corner of Slovenia to meet a man who shares my family’s last name.
+I came to this hidden corner of Slovenia to meet some of the people who share my family’s last name.
 By the end of the day I would discover that we shared much more.

 Meet the Anžur Family from Central Slovenia

 Let’s go back and begin with the part of the story that I know:

 My grandfather, Johann Anžur, was born in the farming hamlet of Goliše and baptized in 1876 in the nearby parish church of Kresnice, a tiny farming community on the Sava River in Central Slovenia.
 He served in the Austrian Army and married a local girl, Franciska Mohar, born in 1882.
 Johann and his brother-in-law, Franc Mohar, were the first to go to America in 1904.
 Ellis Island records support a family legend that Johann had to go to America twice; apparently going back to Europe and then entering the US again in 1910.
 Franca followed in 1911 with their three children, Johann, age 8; August, age 7; and Paulina, age 6.
 They departed Europe on the S.S.
 Lapland from Antwerp, Belgium.